WuSa12956/deeplcd-test/README.md

+# DeepLCD-test

-# This document contains the details of the dependencies and steps needed to run the project.
+This document contains the details of the dependencies and steps needed to run the project.

 ## 1. Dependencies required to install to run this project
 ### a.
 About LSD-SLAM